-This is a tutorial for "How to measure chair legs & furniture for chair tip felt caps using a ruler"
+This is a tutorial for "How to measure square chair legs & furniture for chair tip felt caps using a ruler"

 Through the years, we get a lot of questions about how to accurately measure your chair or table legs to purchase the correct size glides or caps.
 It’s really very simple so let’s get started:

 There are two types of rulers for measuring stuff.
 The English, or fractional ruler, and the Metric, or decimal ruler.
 The U.S. tried many years ago to convert to the metric system due to its simpler interface, but it did not go well.
 We still have some remnants left from the attempt, such as the 2-liter soda bottle.
 But, I digress.
 For this blog, we will be using the English or fractional ruler.

 Ok, now that you have your English ruler (see picture), notice that there are numbers and lines.
 The numbers are whole numbers and most rulers are 12 inches in length (1 Foot).
 Don’t be alarmed if your ruler is smaller or larger.
 It’s OK.
 You may even have a retractable tape measure.
 That will work, as well.

 Count the lines in-between the whole numbers.
 Notice that there will be 16 lines (sometimes 32 lines, but for this blog we will stick with the 16 lines).
 Some lines are longer than others.
 That is normal.
 We will go over this later.
 Each line is a 1/16th of an inch.

 Ok, let’s move on.
 When you start to measure your chair or table leg, make sure you start from zero “0”.
 This line should be placed at the beginning or outer edge of the chair/table leg.